waldirborbajr/srm/README.md

   <br>
 </p>

-`tl;dr:` srm it is a CLI (Command Line Interface), thats aims to be a Safe ReNove files, that allows recover it if necessarily.
+rtl;dr:` srm it is a CLI (Command Line Interface), thats aims to be a Safe ReMove files, that allows recover it if necessarily.

 ### How to use

 ```sh
 # Safe removing a file
 $ srm srm file.txt